 If you are a teacher, you likely understand how important it is to ensure that every student feels welcomed in the classroom.
 By greeting each student in the morning with a sensory-friendly greeting, you help to ensure that student is recognized and know that they are a valuable member of the classroom.
 However, did you know that for students with sensory sensitivities, greetings are often overwhelming and stressful?
-As a result, reciprocating greetings become anxiety-inducing.
+In fact, according to research, “Hyper-Responsiveness to Touch Mediates Social Dysfunction in Adults With Autism Spectrum Disorders” by Lars-Olov Lundqvist (2015), physical touch has been known as a sensory modality that is impacted in people with autism 1.
+Give options for students, especially students with autism, to give greetings without touching.
 To help support these students in a comfortable way, consider implementing sensory-friendly classroom greetings!

 This blog post will highlight sensory-friendly classroom greetings and why they are important.
 Moreover, it will share ideas on how to integrate these greetings into your classroom on a daily basis.